Co-NAML-LSTUR: A Combined Model with Attentive Multi-View Learning and Long- and Short-term User Representations for News Recommendation: V. Experiments

 \paragraph{Complementarity of design choices.} Our improvements can be attributed to two key design principles: (1) multi-view news encoding that captures diverse content signals (e.g., title, abstract, category), and (2) hierarchical user modeling that dynamically balances recent clicks and long-term interests.
 Unlike LSTUR, which uses a GRU-based user encoder with limited context fusion, Co-NAML-LSTUR enables richer user representation via cross-view attention.
 This leads to better generalization, particularly in settings with longer histories or sparse clicks.

-\paragraph{Comparison with state-of-the-art models.} Although MINER reports the highest performance on both benchmarks, it requires modeling multiple user interest vectors and computing adaptive selection weights, which increases inference complexity.
-In contrast, Co-NAML-LSTUR achieves a competitive trade-off between accuracy and computational cost, making it more scalable in real-world deployments.
+\textbf{Comparison with state-of-the-art models.} Although MINER reports the highest performance on both benchmarks, it requires modeling multiple user interest vectors and computing adaptive selection weights, which leads to greater processing overhead.
+In contrast, Co-NAML-LSTUR achieves a competitive balance between accuracy and processing efficiency; our model—although trained on fewer resources by concatenating data from MIND-small and MIND-tiny—still delivers performance comparable to MINER, which is trained on the much larger MIND-large dataset.
+Overall, these results validate the core hypothesis of this work: that incorporating multi-view news semantics with an attentive long- and short-term user modeling pipeline yields meaningful performance benefits.

 Overall, these results validate the core hypothesis of this work: that incorporating multi-view news semantics (title, abstract, category) with an attentive long- and short-term user modeling pipeline yields meaningful performance benefits.
 Co-NAML-LSTUR provides a strong balance of accuracy, parameter efficiency (46.4M), and extensibility, making it a competitive solution for real-world news recommendation tasks.